jaco1986/shiftm/website/docs/about/terms_and_cond.md

 ### Is Shift'M a Labour Broker?

 No, Shift'M is a web-based platform that facilitates direct contact and transactions between Clients and Locums for the purchase of Locum services.
 We do not employ Locums, nor do we create the expectation of employment.
 We further, do not create any expectations of employment between Clients and Locums.
-Our Locums and Clients accept this upfront by using Shift'M.
+Locums and Clients accept this upfront by accepting and our Terms and Conditions of using Shift'M.

 Shift'M acts as Payment Agent between client and locum.

-Shift'M does not in any way represent that a locum will be treated as or qualify as employees or will benefit from any employee rights or protections whatsoever now or in the future from locum work secured from Clients on or through Shift'M.
+Shift'M does not in any way represent that a locum will be treated as or qualify as employee or will benefit from any employee rights or protections whatsoever now or in the future from locum work secured from Clients on or through Shift'M.

 ### A note on Taxation